pellepelster/solidblocks/doc/content/development/_index.md

 ## Documentation

 The documentation is based on [hugo](https://gohugo.io/).
-Each component contributing source code snippets to the documentation should do so by adding the snippets to the components `build/snippets` folder, so after running `mise :documentation-build` they can be included like this:
+Each component contributing source code snippets to the documentation should do so by adding the snippets to the components `build/snippets` folder, so after running `mise :documentation:build` they can be included like this:

 ```shell
 {{%/* include "/snippets/shell-bootstrap-solidblocks.sh" */%}}